lressia/lressia/README.md

 # UTN_Black_Jack
 Config files for my GitHub profile.

-This is an exercise of the university and it is not finished
+This is an exercise of the university of  21 black jack and it is not finished